Can you patent that?

 Yes, see this post on patenting software.

-Yes, you can patent UI and UX features.
+Yes, UI and UX features are patentable.
 You can also apply for a design patent to protect the ornamental appearance of graphical user interfaces (GUI), i.e., icons.

 Can you patent a different use for an existing product?

 Technically, it is possible to patent a new use of an existing product.
-Realistically, it might not be worth trying because you would have to show that the new use is non-obvious.
-Even if you believe your use to spectacularly non-obvious, the USPTO patent examiner will likely disagree and make it very difficult for you to get a patent.
+Realistically, it might not be worth trying because you would have to show that the new use is nonobvious.
+Even if you believe your use to spectacularly nonobvious, expect an uphill battle.
+USPTO patent examiners will likely make it difficult for utility patent applications directed to new uses of existing products.

 Can you patent a new process for making an old product?